Köten: Life

-Halych
+Galicia

 According to some arguments, his father was Könchek, who changed the old Cuman system of government whereby rulership went to the most senior tribal leader; he instead passed it on to his son Köten.
 Köten and his brother Somogur are first mentioned by Russian annals in 1202 (but in fact, it occurred in 1205), when supported Rurik Rostislavich in the war against Roman Mstislavich.
-During that time, they also confronted with Hungarian troops.
-Later, Köten appeared as an ally of Mstislav the Bold, who was a claimant to the throne of Halych since 1219.
-Mstislav married to the one of Köten's daughters prior to 1223.
+During that time, they also had a confrontation with the Hungarian troops.
+Later, Köten appeared as an ally of Mstislav the Bold, who was a claimant to the throne of Galicia since 1219.
+Mstislav married to one of Köten's daughters prior to 1223.
 Köten forged an alliance with the princes of Kievan Rus against the Mongols (also called Tatars) after a defeat in 1222.
 He gave "numerous presents: horses, camels, buffaloes and mistresses.
 And he presented these gifts to them, and said the following, 'Today the Mongols took away our land and tomorrow they will come and take away yours'."
 The Cumans were ignored for almost a year, however, as the Rus' had suffered from their raids for decades.
-The Cuman–Kipchak confederation under Köten and a Rus army of 80,000 men under his son-in-law Mstislav the Bold fought a battle at the Kalka River (Kalchyk, near Mariupol) against a Mongol contingent commanded by Jebe and Sübötäi.
+The Cuman–Kipchak confederation under Köten and a Rus army of 80,000 men under his son-in-law Mstislav the Bold fought a battle at the Kalka River (Kalchyk, near Mariupol) against a Mongol contingent commanded by Jebe and Subutai.
 The Rus-Cuman army was routed and had to retreat on 31 May 1223.
 Köten narrowly escaped from the battlefield, while other Cuman chieftains were killed.
 Köten was deposed from power in that year, but he remained leader of the Terteroba clan.